Joan Bardina Castarà: Family and youth

-Joan Bardina Castarà descended from a working class Catalan family.
+Joan Bardina Castarà descended from a Catalan family.
 His paternal grandparents, Josep Bardina and Maria Savarich, lived in a Pyrenean "village of Santa Creu" Llogaret de Santa Creu located in the region of Urgel SW of Andorra, Alto Urgel county, and had 12 children.
 The youngest of them, Joan Bardina Savarich (died 1891), left the family home early and in search of work settled in Sant Boi de Llobregat, a town at the outskirts of Barcelona.
 It is there where he commenced working, first as a locksmith and then as a blacksmith.
 He married a local girl, Dolores Castarà Sigró.
 She also came from a humble, though somewhat better positioned family; her parents, Josep Castarà Marigó and María Ciuró (originally Sigró) Puig, were handicraftsmen specializing in lace-making; especially the latter was recognized in the town.
 The newly married couple had one child, a daughter, before Dolores died.
 A widower, Joan married her younger sister, Josepa Castarà Ciuró.
 They had 4 children, Josepa, Joan, Baldiri and Magdalena.

 Educated in a kindergarten, at the age of 5 Joan was able to read and write.
 In 1884 he moved to elementary school, excelling as an extraordinary student.
 It was the headmaster who suggested that the boy pursues a more ambitious career.
 In line with the advice, in 1887 Joan entered the Barcelona seminary.
 He kept collecting awards until the mid-1890s, as a teenager developing interest in photography, folk customs and tourism.
 However, path towards an ecclesiastical career was abruptly abandoned.
 Trying his hand in local journals, Bardina published a pamphlet deemed disrespectful towards the cardinal Sancha y Hervás; he considered a heavy reprimand received unfair.
 When his work on Kant, winning the first prize at a Valencia Seminary contest, was declared arrogant in his home seminary, in 1898 Bardina left the school.
 He obtained bachillerato in 1899 in Instituto de Girona and graduated in philosophy and letters from University of Barcelona in 1900.
 Himself exempted from military service, in 1901 he volunteered to spare conscription of his sickly brother Baldiri.
 At that time he was already trying to make a living by contributing to Barcelona periodicals and publishing own booklets.